 Boulder High School Test Scores

 We are proud of all our students and their accomplishments.
-Past test scores for our school can be found on the BHS Test Score Website.
+Past test scores for our school can be found on our School Profile.

 Boulder High School Testing